 Adams Financial Concepts differs from the competition in several ways.

 Adams Financial Concepts takes a different approach to portfolio investment philosophy.
 We believe in a “Bottom Up” approach believing there are only a handful of managers out of thousands who, over the long-term, have done better than the market.
 We see evidence of that in looking at the track records of such investment gurus as Warren Buffett, Rowe Price, Ken Fischer, Sr., and John Templeton, each of whom was able to achieve an average annualized return of over 20% for 25 years (returns that are considerably more than market returns, according to “The Money Managers”, by John Train, 1985).
-Our competitors believe in a “Top Down” (Modern Portfolio Theory) which says there is an Efficient Frontier in which the best that can be expected, is to get close to market returns.

 The “Top Down” (Modern Portfolio Theory) approach was begun when Harry Max Markowitz wanted to quantify stock price movements.
 He theorized that stock price fluctuations were due to two influences.
 The first was the overall stock market.
 When the stock market is moving up, there is a tendency for all stocks to move up; and conversely, when the stock market moves down, all stocks tend to move down.
 Markowitz termed this portion of the volatility “beta risk.”
 Markowitz further defined company specific risk, or “alpha,” as the volatility due to the impact of company specific volatility.
 Markowitz went further to define what he termed “The Efficient Frontier” and theorized there existed a relationship between return and risk where the higher return was associated with higher risk.
 Removing the beta portion of volatility would leave a curve defining the Efficient Frontier.